jclouds/legacy-jclouds.github.com/documentation/quickstart/chef.md

     .overrides(chefConfig) //
     .build();

-// Make a connection to compute provider.
-Note that ssh will be used ssh to bootstrap chef ComputeServiceContext computeContext = ContextBuilder.newBuilder("<the compute provider name>") //
+// Create the connection to the compute provider.
+Note that ssh will be used to bootstrap chef ComputeServiceContext computeContext = ContextBuilder.newBuilder("<the compute provider name>") //
     .endpoint("<the compute endpoint>") //
     .credentials("<identity>", "<credential>") //